tmluthfiana/phonebook/README.md

 # Usage
 - use postman to test it or
-- running file test with : go test -v -run (function name)
+- running file test in controllers folder with : go test -v -run (function name)